Office of Institutional Effectiveness FAQ

 What is “assessment”?

 Assessment is a systematic process of inquiry and innovation that involves gathering qualitative and/or quantitative data to gauge progress on our goals.
 When conducted properly, assessment provides faculty, staff and administrative leaders with information about where changes to processes and practices might be needed, and where to invest effort and resources to improve important outcomes such as student learning, program completion, career-readiness, student and staff satisfaction, faculty scholarship, resource management and others.
 See our Guiding Principles to learn more about how assessment works at Queens College.
-For other assessment related questions, see our Assessment FAQs.
+For other assessment related questions, please see our Assessment FAQs.

 What data does OIE use?